alexcastillo333/banagrams/README.md

 # banagrams
 Contributions:
 - Aaron
+- Abdullah
-    Workd on the login and signup screens.
+    Worked on the login and signup screens.
 Implemented the database for storing username and password combinations
-- Abdullah

 - Taqi
 - Alex
     Worked on the instructions screen.
 When a user selects a segment in the segmentedVC, the corresponding set of instructions is displayed.